In the UK, payday is almost feted as if it were a bank holiday.

 - Sick pay is another variable that is often present on payslips.
 Typically, sick pay depends on how much time you have off as well as the company’s sick leave policy.
 All employers are required to pay Statutory Sick Pay (SSP) if you’re absent from work for four or more days in a row.
 Depending on the contract that you have, you may also be entitled to occupational sick pay.

 - If your company provides health insurance or meal vouchers, these may well be listed on your payslip and are also likely to affect your tax code.
-Season ticket loans or other travel schemes - e.g. cycle to work, may also be displayed.
+Season ticket loans or other travel schemes, such as cycle to work, may also be displayed.

 - A year-to-date summary of your earnings may also be visible.
 If so, it will likely show how much tax, National Insurance contributions (NICs), student loans and pension contributions have been paid.